latinos/LatinoPlotTools/WW/README.md

     - Wg       : Vgamma
     - Wgs      : Vgamma*
     - Data     : data
-    - ggH      : gluon fusion singal
+    - ggH      : gluon fusion signal
     - qqH      : vbf signal (if missing is not used)
     - VH       : VH signal (if missing is not used)